gogrlx/docs.grlx.dev/src/content/docs/recipes/overview.md

 It is important to note the requisites listed.
 This ensures that the step from the include (`super-sprout-steps-completed`) occurs _before_ the `install-super-sprout` step is run.
 :::note
 Deployment of recipe steps is non-deterministic unless requisites are provided.
 Otherwise, are steps run as is.
-If order is important, than order ***must*** be specified.
+If order is important, then requisites ***must*** be specified.
 :::